zhanknight/jam-utility/README.md

 Jam Utility references a library of musical scales.
 Select the notes in your riff or melody, and Jam Utility will tell you which musical scales contain those notes!

 #### Visit the current deployment of Jam Utility here: [https://jam-utility.herokuapp.com](https://jam-utility.herokuapp.com)
+*Jam Utility is deployed to a free Heroku instance, it **may take about 30 seconds to load** if it hasn't been accessed recently.*

 ![Image of Jam Utility](public/JamUtilityScreenshot.png)